5 (British TV channel): Queen Elizabeth II funeral controversy

 On 19 September 2022, the funeral of Elizabeth II was occurring.
-BBC One, BBC Two, and ITV broadcast the funeral, while Channel 4 broadcast a documentary about Elizabeth.
+BBC One, BBC Two, and ITV broadcast the funeral, while Channel 4 broadcast a documentary about Elizabeth II.
 However, Channel 5 played the 2017 film The Emoji Movie instead of the funeral.
 The move had mixed reactions.
-Some mocked the channel and insulted it for disrespecting a former member of the Royal Family.
-Other people online actually praised the channel for airing child friendly alternatives during a dark day in the nation.
-Other kid movies were aired on the channel, including the 1999 film Stuart Little.
-Channel 5 has yet to comment.
+Some mocked the channel and insulted it for disrespecting a recently dead member of the Royal Family.
+Other people online praised the channel for airing child-friendly alternatives during a dark day in the nation.
+Other children's programming was aired on the channel, including the 1999 film Stuart Little.